Professional Experience Programs

 CLINICAL EXPERIENCES IN EDUCATION

-Courses in education are designed to provide preparation for students who anticipate careers in elementary, secondary or K-12 teaching.
+Courses in education are designed to provide preparation for students who anticipate careers in elementary, middle school, secondary or K-12 teaching.
 The director of clinical experience provides students with their required practicum and student teaching placements.

 ENVIRONMENTAL ISSUES INTERNSHIP PROGRAM

-Students interested in the environment may apply for a paid, summer internship with Starhill Forest Arboretum through the Office of Career Readiness & Experiential Learning.
+Students interested in the environment may apply for a paid summer internship with Starhill Forest Arboretum through the Office of Career Readiness & Experiential Learning.

-FIELD WORK IN PSYCHOLOGY
+FIELD WORK IN PSYCHOLOGY AND BEHAVIORAL HEALTH

 IC EXPLORER INTERNSHIP PROGRAM

-Illinois College has partnerships with organizations throughout the state of Illinois that offer opportunities for students to pursue internships in areas related to their academic interests.
+Illinois College has partnerships with organizations throughout the state of Illinois that offer opportunities for students to pursue paid internships in areas related to their academic interests.
 By working with the selected agencies to develop learning opportunities that match student interests and skills with employer needs, the program encourages students to put their academic knowledge to work.

 ABRAHAM LINCOLN PRESIDENTIAL LIBRARY AND MUSEUM